lcapacitor/glaucomatous-longitudinal-vf-simulator/README.md

 # Simulation model for longitudinal visual field tests in glaucoma
- This repository is a part of the paper "A Data-driven Model for Simulating Longitudinal Visual Field Tests in Glaucoma" submitted to Translational Vision Science & Technology.
+ This repository is a part of the paper "A Data-driven Model for Simulating Longitudinal Visual Field Tests in Glaucoma" published in Translational Vision Science & Technology June 2023.

 ![vf_simulator](https://github.com/lcapacitor/glaucomatous-longitudinal-vf-simulator/blob/main/figures/sim_eye_218/eye_218_1090.png)

-Panel (a): Visual field (VF) sequence of a glaucoma patient over a period of 7 years.
-Panels (b)-(e): Simulated VF sequences for the same baseline VF test with different progression rates.
-The patient data show moderate VF progression loss with MD linear regression slope of −0.5 dB/year.
+Panel (a): Visual field (VF) sequence of a glaucoma patient over 7 years.
+The baseline VF has an arcuate-shaped scotoma in the superior field, and the VF sequence manifests a moderate progression with MD linear regression slope of -0.5 dB/year.
 Panels (b) shows a simulated stable VF sequence (MD slope of 0 dB/year).
 Panel (c) shows a simulated VF sequence with the same progression rate (MD slope of −0.5 dB/year) as the patient’s data.
-Panels (d) and (e) show simulated VF sequences with higher progression rates than that of the patient’s data (MD slopes of −1.0 dB/year and −1.5 dB/year, respectively).
+Panels (d) and (e) show simulated VF sequences with higher progression rates that of the patient’s data (MD slopes of −1.0 dB/year and −1.5 dB/year, respectively).

 ## Authors